Beat the rush & start planning your next school trip today!

 - 1 in 8 free place ratio

-Price shown is based on 35 paying passengers departing from England and Wales in February 2016 and is subject to availability.
+Price shown is based on 35 paying passengers from selected departure points in February 2020 and is subject to availability.

 This small coastal town is famous for its oyster production and groups can visit Musée de la Ferme Marine as well as other highlights including the Glass Blowers in St Méloir des Ondes and Fort la Latte.